All photos me too, copyrighted

 Responding to S5-DCI and owned by the Letalski center Maribor (LCM) flying club, this particular aircraft is itself already good for a classic AS review – but, being one of only a dozen or so still airworthy, I decided to bin tradition and focus this time on what this interesting machine is actually like to fly.
 So, instead of digging deep into its history (serial 53171, mfd.
 1980, ex.
 YU-DGF of AK Maribor, then SL-DCI and S5-DCI of the Slovenian Air Force until 2010 😀 ), I though I could put together a short flight report and attempt to describe what the U-75 is like in its element…

-Author’s note: given that I have no experience flight testing aircraft (nor do I have the required skills or knowledge), this work is not a proper professional review – but rather the personal experience of a long-time light aircraft pilot and lifelong GA fan.
+Author’s note: given that I have no experience flight testing aircraft (nor do I have the required skills or qualifications), this work is not a proper professional review – but rather the personal experience of a long-time light aircraft pilot and lifelong GA fan.
 As such, my observations will definitely not be something they will print in textbooks – but given the rarity of the U-75, they should nevertheless be an interesting read for the enthusiast!

 Part 1: the basics